 Sara’s experience before Slack

 At her previous company, Sara found that key pieces of information were being shared in many different places.
 Emails had attachments and links to files, multiple cloud services were used across the company, and file storage services were easy to mix up.
 The numerous ways to share information made it difficult to keep track of everything and move work along.

 How Acme uses Slack

-- Files and conversations exist side by side in channels, which means everyone always has access to the most current information.
+- Files and conversations exist side by side in channels, and over time, Slack becomes the company’s repository of information.

 Your next steps

 💡 Search for a file or message in Slack, and save it.